+It’s set in the middle of the stunning medieval town of Sulmona, the birthplace of Ovid and the world’s favourite sugared almonds known as confetti.
 This lively mountain town sits in the heart of the Peligna Valley where 3000 years ago the name Italia was first given to the Italian peninsula in 90 bc.

-We will meet up late afternoon for a short guided tour of the Sulmona that explores its Sulmona’s sacred sites, cultural quarters and tangle of interesting cobbled alleys and provides an opportunity to go shopping.
+We will meet up late afternoon for a short guided tour of the Sulmona that explores its sacred sites, cultural quarters and tangle of interesting cobbled alleys and provides an opportunity to go shopping.

-You will be quirkily wined and dined aboard a trabocco for 3.5 hours, delighting in a 10-course fish feast in what we guarantee will become your most memorable beach dining experience!
+Pack your beach gear as after breakfast we will depart for the Adriatic and the Trabocchi Coast.
+For lunch you will be wined and dined aboard a trabocco for 3.5 hours, delighting in a 10-course fish feast in what we guarantee will become your most memorable beach dining experience!
 Expect a succession of fish and shellfish served sushi-style, drizzled with local olive oil, mixed into salads, served with fresh pastas, grilled, baked whole fish and crunchy breaded fillets.

 Since 1887, these sustainable fishing machines positioned on stilts above a sparkling sea have been used by the local population to catch fish, and some now enjoy a double role as Abruzzo’s most novel restaurants.

+We’ll spend an afternoon olive oil tasting with accompanying snacks and then its on for our truffle hunt.
 Abruzzo is famous for its plentiful musky truffles and supplies almost 80% of Italy’s truffles that are consumed across the world.
 We’ll join Franco and Lara the dog in the olive grove, who will be waiting to take us on our guided summer black truffle hunt in the local woods.
 You’ll be able to find out how dogs have replaced pigs in Italy to find truffles, the areas for white truffles in Abruzzo and discover the treats which are given to dogs in reward for finding truffles.
 Those that we find will be used for our dinner!